Unitarization of infinite-range forces: graviton-graviton scattering: Introduction

 The contents of the manuscript are organized as follows.
 The formalism needed to calculate the partial-wave projected Born amplitudes for graviton-graviton scattering is derived in Sec.~\ref{sec:dis}.
 Some extra technical details in this respect are given in the App. \ref{app_states}.
 Our treatment of infinite-range interactions leading to partial-wave amplitudes (PWAs) free of IR divergences is discussed in Sec.~\ref{sec.200122.1}.
 The partial-wave projected Born terms are then implemented in the unitarization method developed in Sec.~\ref{sec.200531.1}.
 The Sec.~\ref{sec.200605.1} applies this unitarization method to $\pi\pi$ with $J=0$ and the appearance of the $\sigma$ resonance is treated.
-Regarding Sec.~\ref{sec.200131.1}, it is devoted to the discussion of a graviton-graviton scalar resonance or graviball which emerges as a pole in the $J=0$ PWA.
-We elaborate, as well, on how this pole manifests in the rescattering of two gravitons with the same quantum numbers.
+Sec.~\ref{sec.200131.1} is then devoted to the discussion of a graviton-graviton scalar resonance or graviball which emerges as a pole in the $J=0$ PWA and which manifests in the rescattering of two gravitons with these quantum numbers.
+Subsec.~\ref{sec.200813.1} is dedicated to the robustness of the graviball, where we discuss the importance of the interplay between the fundamental and unitarity cutoffs.
 In section \ref{app.170723.2} we apply our method to the exactly soluble AC model and non-relativistic Coulomb scattering.
 We develop a comparison with the known exact solutions, and the higher-order contributions to the unitarized Born terms are worked out.
-A section is dedicated to the robustness of the graviball, Sec.~\ref{sec.200813.1}, where we discuss the importance of the interplay between the fundamental, and unitarity cutoffs and elaborate a method based on extending PWAs to $d$ dimensions to estimate quantitatively its pole position in absolute terms.
-This method is also applied successfully to the exact solution known for the AC model.
-Concluding remarks and prospects for future work and new directions are gathered in Sec.~\ref{sec:conclu}.
+We dedicate Sec.~\ref{sec.210115.1} to study the PWAs for $d>4$ because in that case there are no IR divergences and this fact can be used to elaborate a method to estimate quantitatively the pole positions.
+This method is tested by applying it to recover successfully the exact solution of the AC model and is then applied to the graviball.
+Concluding remarks, prospects for future work and new directions are gathered in Sec.~\ref{sec:conclu}.
 Some technical material is given in App.~\ref{app.200805.1} on PWAs in $d$ dimensions, while $S$-wave Coulomb scattering for varying $d$ is treated in App.~\ref{sec.200812.1}.